 - Critical sections often involve modification of multiple related data - While the modifications are happening there is some inconsistency - The inconsistency is eventually resolved before leaving the critical section - For example: - Inserting an element in the middle of a linked list - Two pointers must change.
-List is broken if just one is changed. - Reading a value and then modifying it - Don't have to worry about critical sections if: - Program is single-threaded, OR - The particular data is not shared among threads and modified, OR - Operation is just one assembly instruction (CPU executes these atomically)
+List is broken if just one is changed. - Swapping two values. - Don't have to worry about critical sections if: - Program is single-threaded, OR - The particular data is not shared among threads and modified, OR - Operation is just one assembly instruction (CPU executes these atomically)